Algebraic Weaves and Braid Varieties: The Combinatorics of Weaves

 The blue face is the only face that does not represent a mutation.
 Two monotone paths related by the flip in this face correspond to two different possibilities to draw the same weave in such a way that each horizontal cross-section contains at most one trivalent vertex:

-Two weaves are related by a single mutation if they are related by a polyonal flip in a non-blue face.
+Two weaves are related by a single mutation if they are related by a polygonal flip in a non-blue face.
 In Figure\ref{cube}, mutations $(ss)s \to s(ss)$ correspond to replacements of two ``left'' sides of a square by its two ``right'' sides.
 The mutation graph is the $1$-skeleton of $2$-dimensional associahedron, that is, a pentagon.
 It is drawn on Figure \ref{pentagon} as the Hasse graph of the Tamari lattice of rooted binary trees with $4$ leaves.
 This concludes this example, focused on $2$-stranded braids.
-The study of $n$-stranded braids and their weaves is, in general, much more elaborate (and thus interesting as well).
-This is illustrated in the next example. $\Box$} \end{example}
+The study of $n$-stranded braids and their weaves is, in general, more intricate (and interesting as well).
+This is illustrated in the next example.